Myles Turner NBA Preview vs. the 76ers

 76ers 2022-23 Defensive Insights

-- The 76ers were third in the NBA defensively last year, giving up 110.9 points per game.
+- The 76ers were third in the NBA last season, allowing 110.9 points per game.

-- The 76ers were the second-ranked team in the NBA last year, allowing 41.2 boards per game.
+- In terms of rebounds, the 76ers were second in the league last year, allowing 41.2 per contest.

-- Looking at assists, the 76ers were ranked sixth in the NBA defensively last season, allowing 24.2 per game.
+- In terms of assists, the 76ers conceded 24.2 per game last season, ranking them sixth in the NBA.

-- Giving up 11.6 made three-pointers per game last year, the 76ers were fifth in the NBA in that category.
+- Giving up 11.6 made three-pointers per game last season, the 76ers were fifth in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!